North Carolina police respond to reports of a shooting at mall after 'loud sound' sends people scrambling

 McClure said he was cleared to leave the mall about 30 minutes after going into lockdown and that there were five or six police cars and ambulances outside.

-The two-story Southpoint Mall features about 180 stores and a movie theater in downtown Durham.
+The two-story Southpoint Mall features about 180 stores and a movie theater.